 The Scala Naturae, also known as The Great Chain of Being, is a conceptual method of categorising life on Earth, a hierarchical structure, thought in medieval Christianity to have been decreed by God.
 The Latin term, scala naturae, (Ladder of Being) was discussed by Greek ancient philosophers such as Plato, Aristotle, Plotinus and Proclus.
 In various mystical traditions the chain of being is said to begin with God, progressing downward through ranks of angels, demons, heavenly bodies such as stars and the Moon, kings, princes, nobles, commoners, domesticated animals, wild animals, trees, other plants, precious stones, precious metals, and other minerals.

 The concept of the Scala Naturae is still much in use today.
-Many modern humans believe that human beings are at the top of a food chain, with god given dominium over other animals, as well as ownership of the environment they live within and of the wider natural world.
+Many modern humans believe that Homo sapiens are at the top of a food chain, with god given dominium over other animals, as well as ownership of the environment they live within and of the wider natural world.

 Title: Scala Naturae

 Year produced: 2018

 Signature details: The artist’s signature, date and edition number is painted on the underside